ALL THAT GOLD | Sharon Henry

 The unnecessary manner in which he treated her has really irked me, coupled with the previous experience at the entrance.
 Customer service obviously doesn’t rank high here at the palace.

-A thick red carpet is being rolled out and women are delivering trays of flower arrangements, possibly in preparation for the upcoming Khmer New Year celebrations.
+A thick red carpet is being rolled out and women are delivering trays of exotic Cambodia flowers, possibly in preparation for the upcoming Khmer New Year celebrations.

 From the corner of my eye I twig three monkeys scampering around in the courtyard showing no interest in tourists.
 I can’t resist zooming in for a shot before they disappear.